ArcaneEngineer/ECS-tutorials/part2.md

 ### How we'll beef up Component data

-Do you recall from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), that each component was no more than a single number in the arary of that component type? e.g. in the `hulls` array, at a given index, we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.
+Do you recall from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), that each component was no more than a single number in the array of that component type? e.g. in the `hulls` array, at a given index, we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.

 Well, we now need to evolve our ECS: we'll make each component be an `object`, so that it can contain multiple values, allowing for complex components.

 Have you noticed that our tank has two tracks, and that they are identical in terms of data?
-This means they are two `objects` of the same `type` (roughly, a `class`), that is, two instances of something created from the same blueprint.
+This means they are two `objects` of the same `type` (roughly, a `class`), two instances of something created from the same blueprint.

 In C, a tank's `Hull` could be implemented using a `struct`, like so: